kwgoodman/la/doc/source/work.rst

     x
     array([ 2.,  3.,  2.,  3.])

 The group statistics always work along axis 0 and ``group`` must be 1d.
-Let find the group mean of a larry, *y*:
+Let's find the group mean of a larry, *y*:
 ::
     >>> y = larry([[1, 2], [5, 6], [8, 9]])